Developer Terms and Conditions

 14.3.1 The Agreement sets out the entire agreement between the Parties relating to its subject matter and, save to the extent expressly set out in this Agreement, supersede and extinguish any prior drafts, agreements, undertakings, representations, warranties, promises, assurances and arrangements of any nature whatsoever, whether or not in writing, relating thereto.

-14.3.2 Neither Party has entered into this Agreement in reliance upon, nor shall either Party have any claim or remedy in respect of, any statement, representation, warranty, undertaking, assurance, promise, understanding or other provision made by or on behalf of the other Party, any of its representatives or any other person which is not expressly set out in this Agreement.
+14.3.2 Neither Party has entered into this Agreement in reliance upon (and neither Party will have any claim or remedy in respect of) any statement, representation, warranty, undertaking, assurance, promise, understanding or other provision made by or on behalf of the other Party, any of its representatives or any other person which is not expressly set out in this Agreement.

-14.3.3 This clause 14.3 (Entire Agreement) shall not exclude any liability for or remedy in respect of fraudulent misrepresentation.
+14.3.3 This clause 14.3 (Entire Agreement) will not exclude any liability for or remedy in respect of fraudulent misrepresentation.

 14.4 Waiver and Variation:

-14.4.1 A failure or delay by a Party to exercise any right or remedy provided under this Agreement or by Law, whether by conduct or otherwise, shall not constitute a waiver of that or any other right or remedy, nor shall it preclude or restrict any further exercise of that or any other right or remedy.
-No single or partial exercise of any right or remedy provided under this Agreement or by Law, whether by conduct or otherwise, shall preclude or restrict the further exercise of that or any other right or remedy.
+14.4.1 A failure or delay by a Party to exercise any right or remedy provided under this Agreement or by Law, whether by conduct or otherwise, will not constitute a waiver of that or any other right or remedy, nor will it preclude or restrict any further exercise of that or any other right or remedy.
+No single or partial exercise of any right or remedy provided under this Agreement or by Law, whether by conduct or otherwise, will preclude or restrict the further exercise of that or any other right or remedy.

-14.4.2 A waiver of any right or remedy under this Agreement shall only be effective if given in writing and shall not be deemed a waiver of any subsequent breach or default.
+14.4.2 A waiver of any right or remedy under this Agreement will only be effective if given in writing and will not be deemed a waiver of any subsequent breach or default.
 A Party that waives a right or remedy provided under this Agreement or by Law in relation to another Party does not affect its rights in relation to any other Party.

 14.6 Assignment:

-14.6.1 The Developer shall not be entitled to assign, transfer, mortgage, charge, declare a trust over or deal in any other manner with any or all of its rights and obligations under this Agreement without Reapit’s prior written consent.
+14.6.1 The Developer must not assign, transfer, mortgage, charge, declare a trust over or deal in any other manner with any or all of its rights and obligations under this Agreement without Reapit’s prior written consent.

-14.6.2 Reapit may, after having given prior written notice to the Developer:
+14.6.2 Reapit will be entitled, after having given prior written notice to the Developer, to:

 14.8 Third Party Rights: A person who is not a Party to this Agreement may not enforce any of its terms under the Contracts (Rights of Third Parties) Act 1999.

-14.9 Costs: Except as otherwise provided in this Agreement, each Party shall bear its own costs arising out of or in connection with the preparation, negotiation and implementation of this Agreement.
+14.9 Costs: Except as otherwise provided in this Agreement, each Party must bear its own costs arising out of or in connection with the preparation, negotiation and implementation of this Agreement.

 14.10 Counterparts: This Agreement may be executed in any number of counterparts.
-Each counterpart shall constitute an original of this Agreement, but all the counterparts together shall constitute but one and the same instrument.
+Each counterpart will constitute an original of this Agreement, but all the counterparts together will constitute but one and the same instrument.

 15 DISPUTES

 15.2 If the Dispute cannot be resolved by the persons referred to in clause 15.1 within 5 Business Days after the Dispute has arisen, either Party may give written notice to the other Party that a Dispute has arisen (Dispute Notice).
-Within 3 Business Days after receipt of the Dispute Notice, the Dispute shall be referred to the Chief Executive Officer (or equivalent) of Developer and to Chief Executive Officer of Reapit for resolution.
-If the Dispute is not resolved by agreement in writing between the Parties within 21 days of receipt of the Dispute Notice, the Dispute shall be resolved in accordance with the remaining provisions of this clause 11.
+Within 3 Business Days after receipt of the Dispute Notice, the Dispute must be referred to each Party’s Chief Executive Officer (or nominated representative) for resolution.
+If the Dispute is not resolved by agreement in writing between the Parties within 21 days of receipt of the Dispute Notice, the Dispute must be resolved in accordance with the remaining provisions of this clause 15.

-15.3 Either Party may refer the Dispute for final resolution by arbitration under the LCIA Rules, which Rules are deemed to be incorporated by reference into this clause 11.
-The number of arbitrators shall be 3 (Tribunal).
-Each of the Parties shall appoint one arbitrator.
-The 2 arbitrators so appointed shall choose the third arbitrator who will act as the Chairman of the Tribunal.
-The seat, or legal place, of arbitration shall be London, United Kingdom.
-The language to be used in the arbitral proceedings shall be English.
+15.3 Either Party may refer the Dispute for final resolution by arbitration under the LCIA (London Court of International Arbitration) Rules, which Rules are deemed to be incorporated by reference into this clause 15.
+The number of arbitrators will be 3 (Tribunal).
+Each of the Parties will appoint one arbitrator.
+The 2 arbitrators so appointed will choose the third arbitrator who will act as the Chairman of the Tribunal.
+The seat, or legal place, of arbitration will be London, United Kingdom.
+The language to be used in the arbitral proceedings will be English.

 15.4 This clause 15 is without prejudice to either Party’s right to seek interim relief against the other Party (such as an injunction) through the English courts to protect its rights and interests, or to enforce the obligations of the other Party.